irdest/irdest/libqaul/tide-naive-static-files/README.md

-# Customized Copy of tide-naive-static-files for qaul.net
+# Customized Copy of tide-naive-static-files for qaul

 Please see original repository for information about `tide-naive-static-files`
 library: